Tweshajindal/Tweshajindal/README.md

 - 👋 Hi, I’m @Tweshajindal
 - 👀 I’m interested in the business line
-- 🌱 I’m currently learning CSS and other computer languages like python, java
+- 🌱 I’m currently learning CSS and other computer languages like Python, java
-- 💞️ I’m looking to collaborate on google and Microsoft
+- 💞️ I’m looking to collaborate on Google and Microsoft
 - 📫 How to reach me through this id
 - 😄 Pronouns: she